jaantollander/dotfiles-arch/README.md

 - **Modular Configuration**: Modularity makes it easier to change components and reason about dependencies.

-- **Security is Essential**: Your data could get lost, be stolen or hacked unless you protect it with encryption.
+- **Information Security is Critical**: Your data could get lost, be stolen or hacked unless you protect it with encryption and backups.

-- **Automate Repetitive Tasks**: We should automate repetitive tasks by creating custom scripts which can be linked to a single location making them available throughout the system similar to built-in commands.

 ## Arch Linux Setup